Heathrow Terminal 3: Oneworld

 Terminal 3 is used by the majority of the members of the Oneworld airline alliance: American Airlines, Cathay Pacific, Finnair, Iberia, Japan Airlines, Qantas, Royal Jordanian, and SriLankan Airlines.
 British Airways, which mainly uses Terminal 5, also offers some flights from this terminal.
 As of 12 July 2022, it is one of the global hubs of the International Airlines Group after Iberia moved in from Terminal 5.
 However it is not used by Malaysia Airlines, Royal Air Maroc and Qatar Airways (all Terminal 4 only).

 SkyTeam

-6 SkyTeam member airlines also use Terminal 3: Aeroméxico, Air France, Delta Air Lines, KLM, Middle East Airlines and Virgin Atlantic.
+Four SkyTeam member airlines use Terminal 3: Aeroméxico, Delta Air Lines, China Airlines and Virgin Atlantic.
 Delta moved all flights to Terminal 3 on 14 September 2016 to ease connections with partner Virgin Atlantic.
-Following the closure of Terminal 4 and have temporary operating at Terminal 2, Air France and KLM moved all flights to Terminal 3 on 24 August 2021 to ease connections with Delta and Virgin Atlantic.WestJet, who has relationships with SkyTeam members Air France, Delta, and KLM along with Virgin Atlantic also use this terminal since March 2022 but the airline itself is not a SkyTeam member.
-Air France and KLM will return to Terminal 4 on 26 March 2023.

-Two other SkyTeam members Kenya Airways and Korean Air also have previously operated from this terminal since the reopening of Terminal 3 until they moved back to Terminal 4 when it reopened in June 2022.